 Freelancers can choose which services they offer, so you can too.
 Decide whether to offer services for Facebook alone or add other social media marketing platforms like Twitter, Instagram, Snapchat, or others.
 Choose whether to execute clients’ marketing plans or create their strategies alone as more of a marketing consultancy.

-Some social media marketers offer other online marketing services too, like email marketing or search engine optimization.
+Some social media marketers offer other online marketing services too, like email marketing automation or search engine optimization.
 Ultimately, it’s about knowing how you want to spend your days.

 Get Familiar with Facebook’s Ad Policies

 Facebook’s ad policies can be tricky, but digital marketers should know them inside and out.
 Those policies regulate types of content ads can include, claims they can make, and more.
 Now is the time to start reading up on them, getting familiar with every detail so your clients’ ads aren’t rejected.